top of page

 Why Pollinators Matter for a Healthy Prairie

 Over 75% of flowering plants depend on pollinators.
-That includes key prairie species like coneflowers, prairie clover, goldenrod, and milkweed.
+This includes key prairie species like coneflowers, prairie clover, goldenrod, and milkweed.
+These plants nourish the soil, provide food for wildlife, and sustain our bison.

 Why Should You Care About Pollinators?

-How We Protect Pollinators:
+How We Protect Pollinators

 Healthy plants = more blooms = more pollinators.